Early Years Scotland

 Work closely with Scottish Prison Service (SPS) staff to ensure a supportive and positive environment.

-Receive ongoing support from the EYS Service Manager.
+Receive ongoing support from the EYS Head of Prisons and Safeguarding.

 This is your chance to make a meaningful impact on the lives of families affected by imprisonment.
 If you are motivated, confident, and ready to support others, we want to hear from you!